areyling/movie-listing-challenge/README.md

-movie-listing-challenge
+Movie listing challenge
 =======================

-Lists movies currently in theaters, with the average age of the cast.
+Lists movies currently in theaters, and finds the average age of the cast.